qasaur/sbe-rs/README.md

 # sbe-rs

-Fast and low-latency encoding and decoding for Rust
+Fast and low-latency encoding and decoding for Rust.